turtleneck444/speak-kindred/REVOLUTIONARY_FEATURES.md

 ---

-**SpeakKindred isn't just an AAC app - it's a revolution in accessible communication technology.** 🚀
+**Rehman AI isn't just an AAC app - it's a revolution in accessible communication technology.** 🚀